 A three-year program option is also available.
-Requirements for the Generalist portion are completed in two part-time years and the Specialization requirements are completed in a full-time resident year of day classes.
+Requirements for the Generalist portion are completed in two part-time years and the Specialization requirements are completed in a full-time resident year of mostly day classes.

-A minimum of 9 semester hours must be earned at the University of Illinois at Chicago in each of two consecutive terms.
+A minimum of 9 semester hours must be earned at the University of Illinois Chicago in each of two consecutive terms.